Slaven Rimac

-Slaven Rimac (born 19 December 1974) is a Croatian professional basketball coach and former player who last served as the head coach for Split of the Adriatic League and the Croatian League.
+Slaven Rimac (born 19 December 1974) is a Croatian professional basketball coach and former player.

 Playing career

 Rimac led the 1996–97 EuroLeague in free throws shooting percentage 93.1%.
 He retired from professional basketball in May 2012, as a member of the French club EB Pau-Orthez.

 National team career

 Rimac was a member of the senior Croatian national basketball team at the 1996 Summer Olympics and 1997 EuroBasket.

 Coaching career

 Cibona (2013–2015)

 On 14 November 2013, following the departure of Neven Spahija, Rimac was appointed the head coach of Cibona.
 He led the club to win the 2013–14 ABA League championship, despite the huge financial problems that the club was facing at the time.
 As the champion of the ABA League, Cibona gained a direct spot in the following EuroLeague season, but the club withdrew from it in order to stabilize financially.
 Eventually, Crvena zvezda, the third-placed team in the league, took Cibona's spot in the EuroLeague.
 He was sacked in Cibona on 6 December 2015, following a series of poor results in the ABA League.